Mental Health (Wales) Measure 2010

-The Mental Health (Wales) Measure 2010 (Mesur Iechyd Meddwl (Cymru) 2010) is a piece of legislation introduced to Wales by Health Minister Edwina Hart for both Health and Social Services.
+The Mental Health (Wales) Measure 2010 (nawm 7) (Mesur Iechyd Meddwl (Cymru) 2010) is a piece of legislation introduced to Wales by Health Minister Edwina Hart for both Health and Social Services.
 The measure was passed by the National Assembly for Wales on 2 November 2010.

 The measure is made up of six parts, aiming to ensure that mental health services support people's individual needs.
 The measure placed new legal duties on Local Health Boards and local authorities, including: